t7yang/vscode-hyper-javascript-snippets/README.md

 [![Rating](https://img.shields.io/vscode-marketplace/r/t7yang.hyper-javascript-snippets.svg)](https://marketplace.visualstudio.com/items?itemName=t7yang.hyper-javascript-snippets)

 ## Introduction
-This Visual Studio Code snippet extension is for JavaScript and TypeScript.
-Snippets mostly extended from [JavaScript Snippets](https://github.com/nathanchapman/vscode-javascript-snippets) but masively modified to make it more user friendly.
+Hyper JavaScript Snippets is a snippets collection for JavaScript and TypeScript.
+The snippets follow some rules to make it more friendly to intellisense, point-free-style programming etc. Prettier is highly recommanded to work with this extension.

 ## Install and Setting
 Install from VSCode Extension Marketplace [Hyper JavaScript Snippets](https://marketplace.visualstudio.com/items?itemName=t7yang.hyper-javascript-snippets).